blakegreendev/purple-cow-project/README.md

   }
 }
 ```
-- Read by ID or all.
+- Similar to the previous step, get item by ID by entering ID parameter from previous response (i.e. 4).
-- Update by ID.
+- Update by ID
-- Delete by ID.
+- Delete by ID

 <p align="right">(<a href="#readme-top">back to top</a>)</p>